blockades/openblockchain/README.md

 The cluster can be deployed locally, using VirtualBox, or in the cloud, using DigitalOcean or Scaleway.

+**NOTE: It is assumed that the following `docker` commands are run from a folder named `opb`.
+This matters because Docker Compose uses the current working directory's name as the project name which is prepended to each container's name.**

 **1. Create the discovery service**

   *a) Using VirtualBox*